0xTnxl/silentlink/README.md

 - **Proximity-Based Systems**
 - **Emergency Communication Networks**

-## ⚖️ Legal & Ethical Considerations
+## Legal & Ethical Considerations

-**⚠️ WARNING**: This software is for educational and research purposes only.
+**WARNING**: This software is for educational and research purposes only.

 - **Penetration Testing**: Only test on systems you own or have explicit permission
 - **Malware Distribution**: Do not use for malicious payload delivery
-- **Privacy Laws**: Respect local laws regarding device monitoring and communication interception
+- **Privacy Laws**: Please respect local laws regarding device monitoring and communication interception
 - **Responsible Disclosure**: Report vulnerabilities through proper channels

 ## 🛠️ Development & Contributing